single-channel video with sound, light stands, wood, vinyl wall text placed in variable manner

 The protagonist of Jean-Pierre Melville's noir nouvelle vague film Le Samouraï (1967) is an assassin who adheres to a life detached from others.
 The only creature he allows himself to connect with is a pet bird, a finch, who shares his otherwise lifeless flat.

-An auteur to the fullest, Jean-Pierre Melville wrote, directed, and edited his films in Studios Jenner, situated in the 13th arrondissement in Paris.
-While finishing Le Samouraï, the studio was completely destroyed by a fire, and the bird from the film (which Melville had adopted) was the only casualty.
+Lisa Tan's Les Samouraïs takes the opening scene and makes a subtle alteration through image and sound: she adds one more bird to the cage.
+The simple gesture foils the film’s theme of isolation and interiority while fictitiously modifying an occurrence within historical reality.
+Melville wrote, directed, and edited his films in Studios Jenner, situated in the 13th arrondissement in Paris.
+While finishing Le Samouraï, the studio was destroyed by a fire and the bird was the only casualty of the accident.